0745vipno-png/Office-microservices/README.md

 It is designed to operate independently and produce human-readable artifacts.

 ## What This Module Does
-- Reads: <what inputs>
+- Reads: <explicit inputs>
-- Writes: <what outputs>
+- Writes: <explicit outputs>
-- Modifies: None / Explicitly stated if any
+- Modifies: None (This module never modifies existing data)

 ## What This Module Does NOT Do
 - No automatic remediation